Shaken Baby Syndrome

 - Closed head injury bleeding (subdural, epidural, subarachnoid, subgaleal)

-- Soft tissue swelling which may indicate a fracture to the skull or other bones
+- Soft tissue swelling that may indicate a fracture to the skull or other bones

 - Abdominal injuries